dtcenter/METplus/docs/Users_Guide/getting_started.rst

 interest.
 These can be defined prior to running tools using the Gen-Vx-Mask tool, or during run-time using the METPLUS_MASK_DICT options.

-What domain should be used to evaluate on: The model domain, observation domain (if gridded), or some other domain?
+What domain should be used for evaluation: The model domain, observation domain (if gridded), or some other domain?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The decision to evaluate on model or observation/analysis domain is